-There was some risk that a re-drill of KS-11RD would result in unwanted fluid flow from KS-11RD into the production of KS-5.
-However, this risk could be minimized by plugging the current wellbore with clay and cinders, and re-drilling KS-11RD from a point over 1,000 ft in vertical distance from the shoe and to the south-east, to a new target in the KS-5 production interval.
+There was some risk that a re-drill of KS-11RD would result in unwanted fluid flow into the production of KS-5 from KS-11RD.
+However, this risk could be minimized by plugging the current wellbore with clay and cinders, and re-drilling KS-11RD from a point over 1,000 ft in vertical distance from the shoe and to the southeast, to a new target in the KS-5 production interval.

-The most economical procedure was to relocate the target and sidetrack the well at 3,200 ft to minimize doglegs while directionally drilling the hole to the designated target and increasing the wellbore separation in the productive interval.
+The most economical procedure was to relocate the target and sidetrack the well at 3,200 ft to minimize doglegs while directional drilling the hole to the designated target and increasing the wellbore separation in the productive interval.
 Performing a casing exit at this depth would save the customer the cost of preparing a new surface location well pad, pipelines to the plant, and wellhead equipment.
 The associated costs of drilling three hole intervals and three strings of casing and cementing also had to be considered.

 The directional services team planned a well path map from the casing exit to the new target.
 The exit depth was determined to be 3,200 ft.
 At this location, the well had 9 $\frac{5}{8}$ -in.
-54 lb/ft T-95 casing cemented inside 11 $\frac{1}{4}$ -in.
+54 lb/ft T-95 casing cemented inside 11 $\frac{3}{4}$ -in.
 65 lb/ft T-95 casing.
 This plan required milling a window through both casing strings and using a whipstock oriented to the desired target to avoid any casing couplers.
-(See Figure 4 for an exemplary test fixture used during a casing exit test of the improved casing exit milling system.)
+(See Figure 3 for an exemplary test fixture used during a casing exit test of the improved casing exit milling system.)

-3.1 Motor and Bit Details
+2.2 Motor and Bit Details

-For the 81⁄2-in. hole section, a 63⁄4-in. medium-speed extra-high torque high-performance downhole motor was selected.
-This motor had a 5/6 lobe power section, .33 rev/gal ratio and 5,050 ft-lb of torque.
-The bit selected was a IADC Code 517.
+For the 8 $\frac{1}{2}$ -in. hole section, a 6 $\frac{3}{4}$ -in. medium-speed extra-high torque high-performance downhole motor was selected.
+This motor had a 5/6 lobe power section, 0.33 rev/gal ratio and 5,050 ft-lb of torque.
+The bit selected was an International Association of Drilling Contractors (IADC) Code 517.
 This bit had single energizer metal seal to provide long life in a high-RPM motor application.
 It was also equipped with extra stabilization and enhanced OD protection.
-The objective goal was to drill each hole section (81⁄2-in. and 61⁄2-in.) with one selected motor and drill bit.
+The objective goal was to drill each hole section (8 $\frac{1}{2}$ -in. and 6 $\frac{1}{2}$ -in.) with one selected motor and drill bit.

 The objectives were accomplished by meeting the directional needs and completing this 1,836-ft section with one motor and one bit.
-The run took 63.5 hours. with a 29.61 ROP.
+The 6-1/4-in. run took 63.5 hr with a 29.61 ROP.
 The IADC code 517 bit accumulated 892K revolutions on the bearing, which included drilling, reaming and hole cleaning.

-For the 5%-in. hole section, a medium-speed extra high torque 4 3/4-in. motor was again selected with a 5/6 lobe power section, 1.03 rev/gal ratio and 2,600 ft-lb of torque.
-The 5 1/8-in. bit was an IADC Code 447.
+For the 5 $\frac{7}{8}$ -in. hole section, a medium-speed extra-high torque 4 $\frac{3}{4}$ -in. motor was again selected with a 5/6 lobe power section, 1.03 rev/gal ratio and 2,600 ft-lb of torque.
+The 5 $\frac{7}{8}$ -in. bit was an IADC Code 447.
 This bit had single energizer metal seals to support the high-RPM motor application.
 It was also equipped with enhanced leg protection.

-Again the hole section objectives were met, drilling 1,990 ft in 63 hr for a 31.7 ROP.
+Again, the hole section objectives were met, drilling 1,990 ft in 63 hr for a 31.7 ROP.
 The IADC Code 447 bit also accumulated 889K revolutions.
 Due to hole problems, this bit was lost in hole and never recovered.
 For this reason, its dull grade was not rated.